AnshuKun04/Learning-GIT/README.md

 update : just learn about issues and pulling requests .

 update : learning how to invite and manage collaborators .

+update : just learned about cloning a repo from cloud to local pc .